 Lisa of Longbourn was not born with such an outlandish name.
 Nor was she born long ago, so all the reassuring long-born married women tell her.
 Lisa is not really of Longbourn, of her home, or of this world.
 She is an adopted child of God*, reconciled to Him through the only and all-sufficient atoning blood that Jesus shed when He died on the cross to pay the price for her sins, and those of the whole world.
-She has been His grateful servant since 1990, continuing to live with her parents until the extraordinary man - whom you, everyone, and especially she can’t wait to meet - receives God’s call to take her as his bride.
+She has been His grateful servant since 1990, continuing to live with her parents until the extraordinary man – whom you, everyone, and especially she can’t wait to be able to name – receives God’s call to take her as his bride.
 Until then she is not content to sit waiting, but tries to be busy educating herself:

 - Through her first habit of reading.
 She can learn a lot through reading just about anything.
 Some of her favorites are the Bible, The Walk by Michael Card, Passion and Purity by Elisabeth Elliot, The Lord of the Rings by J.R.R.
 Tolkien, and The Long War Against God by Henry Morris.
 She also loves to learn online.